YK-Hua/Online-CV/content/authors/admin/_index.md

 bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
-experiences:
+interests:
   - Layered transition metal cathodes for Li-ion batteries
-  - Quasi-solid electrolyte for supercapacitors
+  - Solid-state electrolytes
-  - Silicon anodes for Li-ion batteries
+  - In-situ charaterization techniques

 # Education to show in About widget
 education: